Fly: Life cycle and development

 Diptera go through a complete metamorphosis with four distinct life stages – egg, larva, pupa and adult.

 Larva

 In many flies, the larval stage is long and adults may have a short life.
-Most dipteran larvae develop in protected environments; many are aquatic and others are found in moist places such as carrion, fruit, vegetable matter, fungi and, in the case of parasitic species, inside their hosts.
+Most dipteran larvae develop in protected environments; many are aquatic while others are found in moist places such as carrion, fruit, vegetable matter, fungi and, in the case of parasitic species, inside their hosts.
 They tend to have thin cuticles and become desiccated if exposed to the air.
 Apart from the Brachycera, most dipteran larvae have sclerotised head capsules, which may be reduced to remnant mouth hooks; the Brachycera, however, have soft, gelatinized head capsules from which the sclerites are reduced or missing.
 Many of these larvae retract their heads into their thorax.
 The spiracles in the larva and pupa do not have any internal mechanical closing device.